-Swine influenza is also known as swine flue.
-The main problem with the swine flue is , though it is a common kind of flue, it is worsening the asthma, diabetes, hypertension and other systematic conditions, leading to complications and fatality.
-In a diabetic, the condition is leading to increased blood sugar levels, in a case of hypertension, it is causing increase in BP and in case of asthma, it is leading to dreaded respiratory pneumonia.
+Swine influenza is also known as swine flu.
+The main problem with the swine flu is, though it is a common kind of flu, it is worsening asthma, diabetes, hypertension and other systematic conditions, leading to complications and fatality.
+In a diabetic, the condition leads to increased blood sugar levels, in a case of hypertension, it causes an increase in BP and in case of asthma, it leads to dreaded respiratory pneumonia.

 So, improving the body stability, overall and respiratory immunity, and effective control of other body parameters such as BP and sugar levels are very vital in the fight against swine flu.

 Differences between Cold and Swine Flu Symptoms